hlavacs/ViennaGameJobSystem/README.md

 ## Never use Pointers and References to Local Variables in Functions - only in Coroutines!
-It is important to notice that running Functions is completely decoupled from each other.
+It is important to notice that running C++ functions is completely decoupled from each other.
 When running a parent, its children do not have the guarantee that the parent will continue running during their life time.
 Instead it is likely that a parent stops running and all its local variables go out of context, while its children are still running.
-Thus, parent Functions should NEVER pass pointers or references to variables that are LOCAL to them.
+Thus, parent functions should NEVER pass pointers or references to variables that are LOCAL to them.
 Instead, in the dependency tree, everything that is shared amongst functions and especially passed to children as parameter must be either passed by value, or points or refers to GLOBAL/PERMANENT data structures or heaps.

+This does NOT apply to coroutines, since coroutines do not go out of context when running children.
+So coroutines CAN pass references or pointers to local variables!

-When sharing global variables in Functions that might be changed by several jobs in parallel, e.g. counters counting something up or down, you should consider using std::atomic<T> in order to avoid unpredictable runtime behavior.
+When sharing global variables in functions that might be changed by several jobs in parallel, e.g. counters counting something up or down, you should consider using std::atomic<T> in order to avoid unpredictable runtime behavior.
 In a job, never wait for anything for long, use polling instead and finally return.
 Waiting will block the thread that runs the job and take away overall processing efficiency.

-This does NOT apply to coroutines, since coroutines do not go out of context when running children.
-So coroutines CAN pass references or pointers to local varaiables!

 ## Data Parallelism and Performance
 VGJS enables data parallel thinking since it enables focusing on data structures rather than tasks.
 The system assumes the use of many data structures that might or might not need computation.
 Data structures can be either global, or are organized as data streams that flow from one system to another system and get transformed in the process.